rtheunissen/jquery-input-timeout/README.md

 # Input Timeout JQuery Plugin

-Makes it easy to handle an event that fires after a text input's value is updated, given a delay threshold.
+A convenient way to trigger an event after a given timeout when a text element's value is updated.

 This is useful for fields that make HTTP requests on input, such as autocomplete fields and fields that update a model as the user changes a value.
 It's aim is to minimize the number of requests while maximizing